Summary of Eminent Domain in Illinois

 7. Select Appraiser to Determine True Property Value

 Selecting an appraiser who can accurately value your property and assess the damages to any remaining parcel is one of the most critical steps in any eminent domain claim.
 Many times, property owners try to take matters into their own hands, and unknowingly hire an inexperienced appraiser.
 Unfortunately, this step could ruin a good claim.
-Visit our Resources page, under Why Act Now to read an example of how hiring the wrong appraiser can ruin your claim.
+Visit our Hiring Experts page for an example of how hiring the wrong appraiser can ruin your claim.
 Make sure you consult with an eminent domain attorney before hiring an appraiser on your own.

 8. Property Owner Settles with Government